 About Tibumana waterfall Bali

 Once you arrive at the path leading to Tibumana waterfall, you will walk through the beautiful jungle which is a perfect opportunity to admire the exotic Balinese vegetation.
 The 10 – 15 minute walk down to the waterfall is super easy with the well-maintained steps.
 It is easy to do for young children or seniors.
-After rain the steps might be slippery so always be careful 🙂 You can do this hike on flip-flops, but water shoes might be a better idea as there are some rocks at the pool of Tibumana.
+After rain the steps might be slippery so always be careful You can do this hike on flip-flops, but water shoes might be a better idea as there are some sharp and slippery rocks at the pool of Tibumana.

 Before you arrive at the Tibumana waterfall, first you will pass another smaller waterfall which is showed on the picture below.
 After this waterfall you have to follow the bamboo bridge to reach Tibumana.

 Once you’ll get to the beautiful Tibumana waterfall, take a minute to read the rules and respect them.
 This is the list of the rules.

 - Don’t swim too far or too close to the waterfall